 Any amendments to the standards for RVs as second dwellings - including making the approval temporary - would require amendments to the text of the ZDO.
 The amendments would need to follow the required process for any legislative text amendment, including public notice at least 35 days before the first hearing, at least one public hearing before the Planning Commission and at least one public hearing before the Board of County Commissioners.
+Because this amendment would restrict a use of land that is currently allowed, it also would require mailed notice to property owners in the affected zones.
 At a minimum, this process typically takes 4 to 5 months before any changes would become effective.
-RVs approved in the meantime would become nonconforming uses and would be allowed to remain in use unless the use lapsed for more than 12 or 24 months (depending on the specific reason for the discontinuance).
+RVs approved in the meantime would become nonconforming uses and would be allowed to remain in use unless the use lapsed for more than 12 or 24 months.